Amazon Prime Rewards Credit Card review

 The Chase Freedom® also offers 5% cash back (5 Chase Ultimate Rewards points per dollar) on rotating bonus categories each quarter for up to $1,500 in spending after you activate your card.
 Similar to the Discover it Cash Back, the Chase Freedom frequently provides 5% back at Amazon during Q4.
 Obviously, this is less convenient than the ability to earn 5% back whenever you want — but if you do the bulk of your Amazon shopping during the holiday season, and if you don’t want to pay for Amazon Prime, these cards are great options.

 Additionally, if you spend at lot on Whole Foods, the Blue Cash Preferred® Card from American Express offers 6% cash back at U.S. supermarkets (up to $6,000; then 1%), and Whole Foods is considered a supermarket.
-This card does have a $95 annual fee (see rates and fees), but it’s also got a welcome bonus three times bigger than the Amazon Rewards Visa.
-You’ll earn a $250 statement credit after you spend $1,000 in purchases within the first three months of account opening.
+This card has a $0 introductory annual fee for one year, then $95 (see rates and fees), but it’s also got a welcome bonus three times bigger than the Amazon Rewards Visa.
+The current offer is a $300 statement credit after you spend $3,000 in purchases within the first six months of account opening.

 The Amazon Prime Rewards card earns up to 5% cash back for Amazon purchases.
 Everyone makes Amazon purchases, so this is quite a popular card.
-Just be aware that to get the best version of this card, you’ll need a $119 Amazon Prime account.click here
+Just be aware that to get the best version of this card, you’ll need a $119 Amazon Prime account.

 Blue Cash Preferred® Card from American ExpressAPPLY NOW